JuliaAudio/SampledSignals.jl/README.md

 1. Subtype `SampleSink` or `SampleSource`
 2. Implement `SampledSignals.unsafe_read!` (for sources) or `SampledSignals.unsafe_write` (for sinks), which can assume that the channel count, sample rate, and type match between your stream type and the buffer type.
 3. Implement `SampledSignals.samplerate`, `SampledSignals.nchannels`, and `Base.eltype` for your type.
+4. If your type has a preferred bufsize, implement `SampledSignals.bufsize`.
+Otherwise the fallback implementation will return `0`, meaning there's no preferred bufsize.

 For example, to define a `MySource` type, you would implement: